shawna-tuli-silicon-valley/uci-ics-kys-ios-app/README.md

 # Kys iOS App
-@ AthenaHacks 2018 at the University of Southern California
+Made at AthenaHacks 2018 at the University of Southern California